 Three Don’ts for Packing College Clothes

-It's easy to get swept away in the excitement of college planning, so before you grab the entire contents of your closet and dump it into a bag, keep these three gentle “don'ts” in mind.
+It’s easy to get swept away in the excitement of college planning.
+When you ask yourself “how much clothes should i bring to college?” it may be tempting to bring it all!
+So before you grab the entire contents of your closet and dump it into a bag, keep these three gentle “don’ts” in mind.

 - Don’t bring too much.
 Figure out how often you’ll be coming home, and plan accordingly.
 If you’ll see your parents at Thanksgiving, leave your winter clothes at home and just bring some summer and fall clothes when you first arrive.
 If you won’t go home until Winter Break, bring some summer, fall, and winter clothes.
 If you won’t be home all year, bring it all.